SofaPirate/Plaquette/docs/ContinuousServoOut.rst

 |Example|
 ---------

-Everytime a button is pushed, the motor is stopped.
+Every time a button is pushed, the motor is stopped.
 Then upon button release it starts moving in the opposite direction.

 .. code-block:: c++